 Do I have to Replace my Floor to Install Radiant Floor Heating?

 Yes.
-Radiant floor heating systems are installed underneath the flooring, which means you’ll have to remove your existing floor in order to install a new system.
+Radiant floor heating systems are installed underneath the new flooring, which means you’ll have to remove your existing floor in order to install a new system.
 That’s why the best time to install a radiant floor heating system is when you’re already considering remodeling a room or at least updating your flooring.

 Does Floor Heating Work with Every Floor Type?